How To Start a Research Paper

 - Establish a solid foundation

-Utilize academic databases and scholarly articles to collect information on the current state of research related to your chosen topic.
-This foundational step informs the subsequent stages of your investigation.
+Use academic databases and scholarly articles to collect information on the current state of research related to your specific topic.
+A thorough preliminary research phase sets you up for a focused and well-informed study.

-Develop an introductory thesis statement that concisely conveys the main point or argument of your research.
+Develop an introductory thesis that concisely conveys the main point or argument of your research.

 Recognize that this statement may evolve as your understanding of the topic deepens throughout the research process.